abacus-gene/genotypecall/README.md

 complex model.
 Note that a homozygote has genotype 11: with 1 to be the true base, and 0 the error.
 Data is k, the number of 1's on p.20.

-To compile the program, using something like thie following
+To compile the program, using something like one of the following

    cl -Ox genotypecall.c tools.c